broadinstitute/SpliceAI-lookup/README.md

 ---
 #### For Developers

-The front-end of the spliceailookup.broadinstitute.org website is entirely within the [index.html](index.html) file and uses plain ES6 javascript, along with the jQuery, Semantic UI libraries.
-Also, it uses a [custom version of igv.js](https://github.com/bw2/igv.js) which has some additional track types not (yet?) available in the official igv.js repo.
-The server-side code is contained within [server.py](server.py) and based around the Flask library.
+The front-end of the [spliceailookup.broadinstitute.org](https://spliceailookup.broadinstitute.org) is in [index.html](index.html) and uses ES6 javascript, along with the jQuery, Semantic UI libraries.
+Also, it uses a [custom version of igv.js](https://github.com/bw2/igv.js) with some extra track types not (yet?) available in the official igv.js repo.
+The server-side code is in [server.py](server.py) and based around the Flask library.